stephsuber/renci-website/src/content/news/features/2017/08/02_brain-i-project-uses-renci-cyberinfrastructure-called-helx-to-manage-brain-microscopy-images/index.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>“BRAIN-I is a computational infrastructure for handling these huge images combined with a discovery environment where scientists can run applications and do their analysis,” explained Mike Conway, a senior data science researcher at RENCI.
-“BRAIN-I deals with big data and computation in a user-friendly way so scientists can concentrate on their science.”</p>
+<p>"BRAIN-I is a computational infrastructure for handling these huge images combined with a discovery environment where scientists can run applications and do their analysis," explained Mike Conway, a senior data science researcher at RENCI.
+"BRAIN-I deals with big data and computation in a user-friendly way so scientists can concentrate on their science."</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->